devlooped/CredentialManager/readme.md

 ICredentialStore store = CredentialManager.Create("myapp");
 ```

-The namespace for the `CredentialManager` static factory class is the same as GCM itself
+The namespace for the `CredentialManager` static factory class is the same as the official GCM itself
 for convenience: `GitCredentialManager`.

 The optional *namespace* argument (`myapp` above) can be used to scope credential